broadinstitute/submissions/README.md

 If you've made a change to your Python file, you'll need to recreate and push the appropriate docker image(s).
 To figure out what images need to be replaced, take a look at the Python files you've edited and where they're called in the `.wdl` files.
 Find the corresponding Docker image in the runtime attributes of the `.wdl` file - this will be the image that needs to be rebuilt.
-The Docker images are located in the [Docker](Docker) subdirectory of this repository.
+The Docker files are located in the [Docker](Docker) subdirectory of this repository.
 Below are the commands to build and push the Docker images.
 They're currently stored in Artifact Registry in the [Operations Portal](https://console.cloud.google.com/welcome?project=operations-portal-427515&inv=1&invt=AbyLhw) GCP project (`operations-portal-427515`).
 They're all located within the `submissions` repository.
 The `submission`